security

 roadmap

-we plan to add built-in authentication and authorization features in future releases.
+we plan to add additional security features in future releases.

 planned features: